azizazlan/solid-ethereum/README.md

 This is my personal notes to create solidjs project to create Ethereum walllet.
 User can create new Ethereum, wallet and displays phrase.
-User can also restore wallet using the password provided when you created a new wallet.
+User can also restore wallet using the password provided when you created the new wallet.

 ## Setup